 Although most consider soils to be an assemblage of debris (i.e., ‘dirt’), soils are better understood if viewed as being composed of the four basic elements that the Greeks and other cultures described: earth, air, water and fire.
 The earth is a solid material, derived both from inorganic sources, ultimately rock, and from organic sources, pieces of material that are derived from living things.
 Water pervades the soil as its adhesive properties assure that it sticks to all the particles.
 Depending on the amount of water, air permeates the soil to a greater or lesser extent.
-And finally, the fire of the soil is the living creatures, mostly small and highly dominated by fungi and bacteria but also including a variety of invertebrates, protists, occasional vertebrates and a dynamic population of plant roots.
-All four of these components are critically important to plants: the solid material is the ultimate source of most nutrients and provides surfaces where significant events occur; water is needed by all plants and also is the medium from which they obtain nutrients; air provides the oxygen that plants and many other living things in the soil require; the living things in the soil carry out a variety of processes significant to plants, in particular, the degradation of large molecules into units that can dissolve in the solution and be available to plants.
+And finally, the fire of the soil is the living creatures, mostly small, highly dominated by fungi and bacteria, but also including a variety of invertebrates, protists, occasional vertebrates and a dynamic population of plant roots.
+All four of the soils parts are critically important to plants: the solid material is the ultimate source of most nutrients and provides surfaces where significant events occur; water is needed by all plants and also is the medium from which they obtain nutrients; air provides the oxygen that plants and many other living things in the soil require; the living things in the soil carry out a variety of processes significant to plants, in particular, the degradation of large molecules into units that can dissolve in the solution and be available to plants.
 Each of these four components, earth, water, air and fire, interacts with the others: living things change the gas composition, the gas composition affects living things; water moves and organizes the solid phase; the solid phase controls the water content; the solid components change water chemistry; changes in water chemistry can add or subtract to the solid phase.
 Soils are a web of interactions, and while components can be listed, the whole is much more than the sum of the pieces and the functions of soil are hard to attribute to specific components.

 The D’s of Dirt—Deeds, Dynamic, Diverse